Retiring from Tech Early? Rule of 55 vs. 72(t) SEPP for Penalty-Free Retirement Account Withdrawals

 How Much Freedom Do I Really Have with Withdrawals?

-With the Rule of 55, you can take a large lump sum one year for a big purchase and nothing the next.
-There is no ongoing requirement.
-This flexibility is invaluable for those who want to manage their cash flow in retirement without being tied to a rigid schedule.
-For a 72(t) SEPP, you must continue payments for at least 5 years or until you turn 59.5, whichever is longer.
-Stopping, changing, skipping, or taking an extra payment will bust the plan.
-This triggers a retroactive 10% penalty plus interest on all previous distributions.
-It is a high-stakes game.
+For a 72(t) SEPP, you must continue payments for at least 5 years or until you turn 59½, whichever is longer.
+Stopping, changing, skipping, or taking an extra payment will generally "bust" the plan.
+This triggers the retroactive 10% penalty plus interest on all previous distributions.

 Which Strategy Is Safer?

-The Three Ways to Calculate 72(t) Payments
+The Three Ways to Calculate 72(t) Payments:

-Calculate Your Exact Penalty-Free Withdrawal
+Estimate Your Penalty-Free Withdrawal

 If you're feeling overwhelmed by the 72(t) rules, you're not alone.
 The calculations are complex and the stakes are high.
-To see exactly how much you could withdraw and compare the different methods side-by-side, use our free 72(t) SEPP Distribution Calculator (includes video walk-through to make it easy!).
+To estimate how much you could withdraw and compare the different methods side-by-side, use our free 72(t) SEPP Distribution Calculator (includes video walk-through to make it easy!).
 Enter your email directly below to get it sent to your inbox.

 FAQs